niece1/elasticsearch-with-laravel/README.md

 ## Intro

-This repo is an example of basic search functionality using Elasticsearch and Laravel.
-No extra packages.
-Only custom code.
+This repo is an example of basic search functionality using Elasticsearch and Laravel. **Main** branch features project without third party packages, while **scout** branch utilizes laravel/scout.

 ## Usage